+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms within the property.
-Smoke alarms are untested and I am unable to confirm if these interlinked to comply with recently introduced legislation.
+Smoke alarms are untested and I am unable to confirm if these are inter-linked and comply with legislation.
 Purchasers should satisfy themselves in this regard.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.